- Browse by Service

 The primary purpose of the Aging and Disability Program is to coordinate the delivery of services and programs which promote an environment conducive to enhancing the quality of life of the region’s older population.

-GNRC's information and Assistance program provides a helpline designed to assist seniors and adults with disabilities navigate through community resources and the long-term care system by providing information, referrals, and assessments.
-The helpline is available Monday - Friday from 8 a.m. to 4:30 p.m.
+GNRC's Information and Assistance program provides a helpline designed to assist seniors and adults with disabilities navigate through community resources and the long-term care system by providing information, referrals, and assessments.
+The helpline is available Monday through Friday from 8 a.m. to 4:30 p.m.